Morton358/webInterfaceForSupplyNetworkOptimizer/README.md

 ```
 ## Running the tests

-Tests was created with:
+Tests was created using:

-* Jest
-* Enzyme
+* PyTest

-At folder client/ run:
+At folder application/ run:

 ```
-yarn test
+pytest
 ```

 ## Deployment